-The Donation Specialist Coordinator of the relevant state DonateLife agency is responsible for identifying potential cardiothoracic organ donors and notifying the transplant coordinator for the corresponding heart transplant unit.
+The Donation Specialist Nurse Coordinator of the relevant jurisdictional DonateLife agency is responsible for referring potential cardiothoracic organ donors to the transplant coordinator for the corresponding heart transplant unit.

 A donor heart is offered to the home state transplant unit first.
-Each jurisdiction across Australia & New Zealand has an assigned home state heart transplant unit as listed below:
+When there are no urgently listed patients, donors who meet paediatric criteria (see Section 4.6.2 below), are offered to paediatric recipients first.
+Each jurisdiction across Australia and New Zealand has an assigned home state heart transplant unit as listed below:

-Jurisdiction of donor hospital Location of heart transplant unit
+Jurisdiction of donor hospital Heart transplant unit

-NSW, ACT NSW
+NSW, ACT NSW (adult and paediatric)

 VIC, TAS VIC (adult and paediatric)

 QLD QLD

 WA WA

 SA, NT No home state transplant unit - offer to unit first on rotation

 NZ NZ

 If the home state heart transplant unit declines the offer, the donation offer is made on rotation to non-home state heart transplant units, with a 30-minute response time.
-For Victoria, both the adult and the paediatric heart transplant units must receive the offer before moving to the next state on the rotation.
+For Victoria and New South Wales, both the adult and the paediatric heart transplant units must receive the offer before moving to the next state on the rotation.

 Donor heart offers from South Australia and the Northern Territory are offered on rotation as for non-home state offers.
-Patients in South Australia or the Northern Territory who require heart transplantation are referred to interstate heart transplant units, usually the Victorian or New South Wales units.
-Donor heart offers from New Zealand that are declined by the New Zealand heart transplant unit may be offered by New Zealand to heart transplant units in the eastern states of Australia.
-In the event that a donor heart from Australia is declined by all Australian heart transplant units, the heart may be offered to New Zealand.
+Patients in South Australia or the Northern Territory who require heart transplantation are referred to interstate heart transplant units.
+New Zealand now receives donor heart offers from eastern states of Australia, and donor heart offers from New Zealand that are declined by the New Zealand heart transplant unit are offered to heart transplant units in the eastern states of Australia as per the ADTCA-TSANZ-OTA National Standard Operating Procedure: Organ Allocation, Organ Rotation, Urgent Listing.